 The great part of my weekend was that I got to experience ABAGUQULI, a non-profit outfit empowering the youth in a seriously real way.
 Forty graduates from Elsies River made my heart swell with pride.
 The ABAGUQULI training program essentially gets our young people ready to work and flourish within the much talked about 4th industrial revolution.
 These are young people who have moved from “you’re just not good enough”, to “you think you know me but you don’t”.
 My words, not theirs.
 The doors have been shut to them previously but Aasiyah Adams who heads ABAGUQULI has ensured that the doors of opportunity be opened to them one more time.
 They have been given another shot and they have grabbed it with eager capable hands.

 ABAGUQULI is the website you absolutely have to visit if you are in a position to employ dynamic young people with brand new skills who deserve a chance.

 That dog proceeded to act like he had never seen me in his life before.
 Even I eventually started to believe that I had obviously kidnapped him from a petrol station an hour before we got there.
-He behaved like a total gangsta.
-Zero fucks to give.
-Pardon my French, but if you were there you would totally understand.
+He behaved like a total gangsta, zero fucks to give pardon my French, but if you were there you would totally understand.
 The trainer eventually goes: “take him for a quick walk shame”.
-All I could think was, her over dinner that night to her friends: “you know the comedian with the hair – ja that one with the big mouth – can’t control a puppy to save his life”.
+All I could think was, her over dinner that night to her friends: “you know the comedian with the hair? ja that one with the big mouth, he can’t control a puppy to save his life”.